 Experiencing wonder and excitement like that by sharing once in a lifetime moments with a lover is what I enjoy most in a relationship.
 That deep feeling of connection and being part of a team.
-I've been single now for several years, after a 14 year marriage.
+I'd been single for several years, after a 14 year marriage.
 I've known commitment and love.
-Yet these past four years have been a wonderful growing experience for me.
-I've discovered me again, and I feel now I am ready to meet "the one".
+Yet these past years have been a wonderful growing experience for me.
+I've discovered me again, and with plenty_to_share it's a whole new world out there.

 I'm enjoying a successful career in the tech industry, getting lucky in the early years has allowed me to take a job I love, with awesome people, and still have time at home.

 When we talk you get my undivided attention, that's just basic respect.
-My girls (ages 18and 15) are very important to me, I do everything I can to make sure they grow up healthy, happy, and wise.
+My girls (ages 20 and 17) are very important to me, I do everything I can to make sure they grow up healthy, happy, and wise.
 Mostly by example, I keep the "do as I say, not as I do" to a minimum:-) .

 A fun weekend is a balance between "me" stuff (fixing something in the garage, yard work) and "we" stuff (cooking an excellent meal together, shopping, exploring on a getaway.)
 And if I go on a motorcycle ride, you are always invited along.